10 richest female tennis players in 2023

 The world of tennis hardly needs any introduction to Venus Williams who is widely regarded as one of the sport’s all-time greats.
 While her partnership with her younger sister Serena Williams in women’s doubles tennis remains the stuff of legends, Venus Williams has been a successful singles player as well.
 The former world number one has won seven Grand Slam singles titles, which includes five crowns at the Wimbledon Open and two at the US Open.

-Besides being a legend of the sport, Venus Williams ranks among the richest and highest paid female tennis players in 2023 with an estimated net worth of USD 95 million, according to a report by Celebrity Net Worth.
+Besides being a legend of the sport, Venus Williams ranks among the richest and highest paid female tennis players in 2023 with an estimated net worth of USD 95 million (INR 788 crore approx.), according to a report by Celebrity Net Worth.
 The 43-year-old veteran tennis player also enjoys several endorsement deals with companies such as Tide, Wilson, Kraft, Electronic Arts and Ralph Lauren, among other brands.
 Along with her sister Serena, Venus Williams also has a minority stake in the National Football League Team Miami Dolphins.

 Li Na